FOR THE FINANCIAL YEAR 2020-21

-The GDCs function as the product research and development facility of the Company and focuson developing and expanding the Company's products and IPRs.
+The GDCs function as the product research and development arm of the Company and focuson developing and expanding the Company's products and IPRs.

 Expenditure on R & D Rs in Crores

 |Particulars ||2020-21 ||2019-20 |

 |Revenue Expenditure ||22.59 ||22.00 |

 |Capital Expenditure ||- ||- |

 |Total ||22.59 ||22.00 |

 |Total R&D expenditure as a percentage of total standalone revenue ||10.87% ||6.50% |

 FOREIGN EXCHANGE EARNINGS AND OUTGO

 a) Activities relating to exports initiatives taken to increase exports developmentof new export markets for products and services and export plans

 b) Foreign Export earnings and expenditure

-During the year 2014-15 the expenditure in foreign currencies amounted to Rs 5.82crores on account of cost of outsourced services and boughtout items travelling and other expenses and interest (excluding expenditure incurred byUAE Branch).
+During the year 2020-21 the expenditure in foreign currencies amounted to Rs 5.82crores on account of cost of professional charges cost of outsourced services and boughtout items travelling and other expenses and interest (excluding expenditure incurred byUAE Branch).
 During the same period the Company earned an amount equivalent to Rs 121.23crores in foreign currencies as income from its operations abroad (excluding income fromUAE Branch).

 The Company has continued to improve the quality of Human Resource.
 The key facet hasbeen better levels of productivity as compared to earlier years which has contributed inoperating financial parameters showing a strong uplift.
 Regular interactions and careerenhancements by way of bigger roles to talented employees have helped in strengthening theconfidence of the employees in the tough financial scenario of the Company.
 The talentpipeline is looking healthy though attrition and retention remains a challenge for theindustry and more so for the Company.